Skip to main content

 12-Year Followup Research Design

-Based on the strong evidence generated from the Family Options Study at 20-months and 37-months after random assignment, HUD intends to field a 12-year followup survey to the original sample of families that enrolled in the study over a decade ago to see if the impacts observed at these earlier time periods persist over a longer period of time, or if new impacts emerge.
+Based on the strong evidence generated from the Family Options Study at 20-months and 37-months after random assignment, HUD administered a 12-year followup survey to the original sample of families that enrolled in the study over a decade ago to see if the impacts observed at these earlier time periods persist over a longer period of time, or if new impacts emerge.
 The 12-Year Followup Research Design outlines the key research questions, the confirmatory and exploratory outcomes to be measured, the data sources to be collected or accessed, and the analytic approach to be undertaken for this new wave of data collection.

+The original 12-Year Followup Research Design (Version 1.0) was published in September 2022.
 Download the 12-Year Followup Research Design (September 2022)

 Reports Published By HUD